Aromatherapy Benefits For Skincare Explained

 It’s not hard to believe that there is an essential oil for nearly every skin or health-related issue.
 While this is good news for those looking for alternative forms of medicine, it may also prove to be a bit of challenge.
 Especially for those who are less experienced or simply don’t have the time to do all the research that generally comes with a holistic approach to healing.
 In order to make your life a lot easier, below is a short list of the top three essential oils that you can use to help treat your skin and support a more natural form of aging.

 Lavender oil is easily one of my favorite essential oils to use in general.
 It’s particularly effective when it comes to treating skin related issues.
-The oil is rich in natural antioxidants which help to keep the skin free of toxins such as free radicals.
+The oil is rich in natural antioxidants which aid in keeping the skin free of toxins such as free radicals.
 Free radicals can wreak havoc on the quality of your skin.
 They speed up the aging process by bonding with your cells and causing chain-reaction like damage.
 This can lead to cell degeneration and loss of elasticity in your skin.
 These same antioxidants also make lavender oil particularly effective at keeping your skin clean and clear of any germs that may cause infection later on.
 This makes it an amazingly effective tool for treating issues such as acne.
 It can help heal sores and prevent the build-up of dead skin cells and bacteria that generally tend to further one’s acne.

 You can use Lavender oil for relaxation.
 It can be rubbed on your feet, temples, wrists, or anywhere to calm your brain.
 It’s perfect for crowded places like subways and planes when you need to create your own personal space.